 Maybe, Maybe Not

-For some us, 80% won't be enough.
+For some us, 80% won’t be enough.
 For others, 80% could be much more than we will need.
-Knowing the replacement rate you truly need will not only help you budget in retirement, it can help you determine when you will be financially ready to retire.
+Knowing the replacement rate you truly need will not only help you budget in retirement, but it can also help you determine when you will be financially ready to retire.

 Here are some things to consider when determining how much you need to maintain your standard of living in retirement.

 Many of us plan to pay off our mortgage before we retire.
-That's a smart move, and will certainly free up some money for other expenses.
+That’s a smart move, and will certainly free up some money for other expenses.
 But even once your mortgage is paid in full, your housing expenses will not go away entirely.
-Expenses such as property taxes and homeowners insurance may be included as part of your mortgage payment.
-If these aren't things you are currently paying for separately, don't forget to account for them in your new budget.
+Expenses such as property taxes and homeowners’ insurance may be included as part of your mortgage payment.
+If these aren’t things you are currently paying for separately, don’t forget to account for them in your new budget.

 Some expenses that come out of our paycheck now will have to be paid out-of-pocket once we retire.
 For example, health insurance.
-If you're lucky enough to have employer provided retiree health insurance, you may not have to worry much about paying health care premiums.
-But what if you don't?
-You will be eligible for Medicare at age 65, but it isn't free.
+If you’re lucky enough to have employer-provided retiree health insurance, you may not have to worry much about paying health care premiums.
+But what if you don’t?
+You will be eligible for Medicare at age 65, but it isn’t free.
 Health care expenses will cost the average 65-year old couple $265,000 during retirement, making this one area where you are likely to spend more.

 Some of us have plans to travel more in retirement.
 Some plan to take up golf or other hobbies that may come with a price tag.
 Even spending more time with friends and family can come at an expense if you’re the one regularly playing host.
 If your plans include entertainment that isn’t currently part of your budget, you’ll need to allow for it.